An unexpected discovery unlocks a major breakthrough for changing lives at population scale

 - March: GRAIL announces a novel risk classification test to be used in lung cancer study in collaboration with AstraZeneca

-- March: GRAIL presents new findings on repeat screening with the Galleri® test and its methylation platform at the AACR Annual Meeting
+- March: GRAIL presents new findings on repeat screening with the Galleri® test and its methylation platform at the American Association for Cancer Research (AACR) Annual Meeting

 - June: Illumina Board of Directors approves spin-off of GRAIL; company begins trading on Nasdaq under the symbol “GRAL”